How To Have (And Maintain) Perfect Credit

 If you’ve ignored (or never received) a creditor’s bills or phone calls, or if you failed to keep up with payments, your bill may be turned over to a collection agency.
 Keep in mind that collection agencies are hired by the creditor and their only goal is to collect the money owed (or as much of it as they can) as quickly as possible.
 For their efforts, they are paid a percentage of what they collect.

 Collection agencies can be very aggressive when it comes to collecting money.
 Remember that you have the right to ask a collection agency to stop contacting you, especially if you feel harassed.
-Many of the letters in our software (and in this book) will help to give you breathing room while working through your plan to reorganize your finances.
+Having a strong partner like SOKO Credit Repair can help to give you breathing room while working through your plan to reorganize your finances.

 How Credit Bureaus Give Consumers The Run-Around